Fruto Proibido: Accolades

 Based on 1,264 votes, readers of Revista Pop chose Fruto Proibido as the best Brazilian album of 1975.
 Lee received 2,966 votes and was named the singer of the year.
 In another year-end poll, this time by Jornal da Música, the album ranked second among releases of the same period.
 In 2007, Rolling Stone Brasil ranked it 16th on its list of the 100 greatest Brazilian albums of all time, describing it as "the first Brazilian rock album that didn't sound like a copy of its English counterparts".
-The U.S. edition of the same publication ranked it 41st among the 100 greatest Latin American rock albums of all time—the highest position for a Brazilian female artist—with an editor commenting that "from the cheeky 'Esse Tal De Roque Enrow' to the anthemic 'Ovelha Negra', this self-professed black sheep found redemption in music to the very end".
+The U.S. edition of the same publication ranked it 41st among the 100 greatest Latin American rock albums of all time—the highest position for a Brazilian female artist—with an editor commenting that "from the cheeky 'Esse tal de Roque Enrow' to the anthemic 'Ovelha negra', this self-professed black sheep found redemption in music to the very end".

 Commercial performance

 By August 1975, just over a month after its release, Fruto Proibido had already sold 20,000 copies in Brazil, an uncommon achievement for a Brazilian rock album at the time.
 Nelson Motta predicted it could reach 50,000 by the end of the year.
 Upon reaching this milestone, Motta described the achievement as "historic", marking the "first major popular success of a representative artist of 1970s Brazilian rock" and noting that few national artists had reached similar sales figures.
 On 28 August, the album debuted at number seven on the Brazilian Institute of Public Opinion and Statistics (IBOPE) best-selling albums chart, published by the American magazine Billboard, which was its peak position.
 On the chart published by the Nelson Oliveira Pesquisa e Estudo de Mercado (NOPEM) institute, Fruto Proibido made Lee the second best-selling female artist in Brazil in 1975, surpassed only by Beth Carvalho, while the album ranked 12th among the most purchased albums of the period.
 By January 1976, 80,000 copies had been sold, a number that doubled to 200,000 by the end of that year.
-She was the first woman in Brazil to earn a gold record with Fruto Proibido by Pro-Música Brasil.
 As of December 2015, it is estimated that over 700,000 copies of the album have been sold.